Past ADB Presidents

 Mr. Kuroda’s tenure covered a period of significant growth in the region, but also one of tremendous challenges.
 During the 2008 global financial crisis, which affected many of ADB’s developing member countries, ADB provided much-needed assistance through the establishment of a $3 billion Countercyclical Support Facility to meet urgent needs.
 ADB also expanded its Trade Finance Program, which supported $2 billion in trade, bolstered small and medium-sized enterprises, and protected jobs and industries in the most challenging markets.

 Other key achievements include the establishment of the ADB-administered ASEAN Infrastructure Fund, which will help meet the needs for infrastructure connectivity in Southeast Asia, and ADB’s resumption of operations in Myanmar after more than 20 years.

-Tadao Chino, ADB's seventh president, took office during a challenging period.
-Several developing member countries (DMCs) were still suffering after the 1997-98 financial crisis and needed help recovering.
+Tadao Chino, ADB's seventh President, took office during a challenging period.
+Several developing member countries (DMCs) were still suffering after the 1997-1998 financial crisis and needed help recovering.

 ADB took a proactive role in post-conflict reconstruction in several Asian countries, including Afghanistan, Cambodia, Sri Lanka, and Timor-Leste.
 Finally, in early 2004, donor countries agreed to a $7 billion replenishment for the Asia Development Fund (ADF) IX period 2005-2008.